 Kalavasos is a village in the Larnaka district, which is approximately 40 km away from the city.
-Built on the west bank of the Royal River, at an average altitude of 80m.
+Built on the west bank of the Vasilikos River, at an average altitude of 80m.

 The village of Kalavasos is connected to the northwest with Asgata and to the northeast with Tochni.